 - CONTACT US

-Bed bugs are very much visible to the eye.
-They are large enough to see without any magnification; they can grow up to 1/4 inch long.
-Young hatch looking much like adults just much smaller.
-Most species will appear to be a transparent tan or beige color but will quickly turn dark brown, almost black, once they have fed.
+Bed bugs are small but very much visible to the eye.
+They’re large enough to see without magnification; they can grow up to 1/4 inch long.
+Young hatch looking much like adults but smaller.
+Most species will appear as transparent tan or beige in color but will quickly turn dark brown, almost black, once they’ve fed.
 Bed bugs have almost a round body though it appears to be more oval upon closer observation.
 Bed bugs have six legs and are very good walkers.

 Bed bugs are in the family of cimicidae which are insects that have short forewings, oval to round body shapes and a flat profile.
 They are parasites of mammals and birds and though generally animal specific, bed bugs will feed on any animal that can provide a blood meal when faced with limited selections.
 There are over 100 species around the world with over 15 existing in the continent of North America.
 It is easy to identify a bed bug but very hard to determine just which species it may be.